geemon/geemon/README.md

 - 👋 Hi, I’m @geemon
 - 👀 I’m interested in ...
-Backend programming, mobile development, hacking and network administration
+Backend programming, mobile development, cyber security and network administration
 - 🌱 I’m currently learning ...
 Python for network automation, web development and pentesting
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...